 This brings hope to our survival as a species because there is a group of PoC who are actively bringing balance back to the feminine. as PoC heal themselves and those around them, humanity is even closer to the end of oppression, racism, and overall suffering.

-At Liberate, we’re a tribe that wholeheartedly believes in this possibility: we can accelerate the end of suffering by providing PoC with innovative tools to support their path to liberation.
+At Liberate, we’re a community that wholeheartedly believes in this possibility: we can accelerate the end of suffering by providing PoC with innovative tools to support their path to liberation.

 We believe in the transformational power of meditation.
 We believe in the importance of having guidance by a teacher.
 We believe in the necessity for safe spaces to connect with community.
 We believe in your own ability to free yourself.

-We hope you’ll join our tribe on this journey towards liberating each other.
+We hope you’ll join our community on this journey towards liberating each other.

 Julio Rivera, Founder